 The statement, of course, ignores two simple facts:

-Thus, even if satellite antennas to receive Christian broadcasts could somehow be made available to every person on earth, millions of people would be left listening to something of which they could not understand one single word.
-I'm not sure if bouncing American religious broadcasts off satellites will fulfill all that Christ had in mind in His Great Commission.
+Thus, even if satellite antennas to receive Christian broadcasts could somehow be made available to every person on earth, millions of people would be left listening to something they could not understand.
+I'm not sure if broadcasting American Christian programs via satellites will fulfill all that Christ had in mind in His Great Commission.

 Question:"Okay, so if flooding global airwaves with American tele-evangelists' programs does not by itself constitute completing the Great Commission, what does?
 How will we know that we are accomplishing what God calls us to do?"

-Wagner and other missiologists like him talk about putting a church within easy access of every person on earth (for most of the world that would mean "within walking distance").
+Wagner and other missiologists talk about putting a church within easy access of every person on earth (for most of the world that would mean "within walking distance").
 That is one way that Wagner and others are saying we need to measure the fulfillment of the Great Commission.
 How close are we to doing that?
-Well, one missiologist, Jim Montgomery, has estimated that we need about 7 million more churches on the face of the globe to have one within walking distance of everyone.
-Last year about 50,000 new churches were planted.
+Well, one missiologist, Jim Montgomery, estimated that we need about 7 million more churches to have one within walking distance of everyone on earth.
+Last year about 50,000 new churches were planted around the world.
 That's 1,000 new churches opening their doors every Sunday.
 That's impressive, but we need to step up the pace even more.

-In that book, I expounded on eight major factors in Nazarene church growth in Haiti.
+In that manuscript, I expounded on eight major factors in Nazarene church growth in Haiti.
 They were:

 Let me comment on a couple of these these and then end with some questions for reflection.

 The Haitian Nazarene strategy for evangelizing Haiti is saturation church planting.
 Some of the items listed above come into play at the strategy level; others would be more tactical kinds of things.